TN 284 (08-26)

 3. 3.

-a dependent spouse, a dependent child, or dependent parent (for disability compensation payments only) living with a beneficiary (the veteran) and the dependent receives VA benefits, go to Step 2.
+a dependent spouse, a dependent child, or dependent parent (for disability compensation payments only) living with a veteran (or the veteran's surviving spouse) who receives augmented VA benefits, go to Step 2.

 4. 4.

-an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) of a beneficiary (the veteran or the veteran’s surviving spouse) and the absent dependent receives VA benefits by apportionment (apportionment is defined in see SI 00830.314B.2.), go to Step 2.
+an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) of a beneficiary (the veteran or the veterans surviving spouse) and the absent dependent receives VA benefits by apportionment (apportionment is defined in see SI 00830.314B.2. in this section), go to Step 2.

 5. 5.

-an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) of a beneficiary (the veteran or the veteran’s surviving spouse) and the absent dependent does not receive VA benefits by apportionment, do not develop VA income.
+an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) of a beneficiary (the veteran or the veterans surviving spouse) and the absent dependent does not receive VA benefits by apportionment, do not develop VA income.
+STOP.

-If VA income is posted on the Supplemental Security Record (SSR), remove any posted VA income for the absent dependent:
+If VA income is posted on the SSR, remove any posted VA income for the absent dependent:

 2